addulac/phd/source/13_models.md

 \end{align*}
 where $\psi$ is the Digamma function.

-A final note about the CRP, is that this process is useful to construct Gibbs Sampler of models that use DP prior, in particular, the CRP equations relate to the Collapse Gibbs Sampling updates for DPs based model as the base measure is marginalized out [@antoniak1974mixtures].
+A final note about the CRP is that this process is useful to construct Gibbs Sampler of models that use DP prior, in particular, the CRP equations relate to the Collapse Gibbs Sampling updates for DPs based model as the base measure is marginalized out [@antoniak1974mixtures].

 ### Stick Breaking Process